Union-Square-holiday-market-in-nyc

 And yes, while I sometimes receive terrifyingly accurate ads directed at a 30-something who loves matcha and delicate jewelry, I often wonder what I haven’t discovered due to my constantly filtered and narrowly directed online experience.

-And when it comes to holiday shopping for my family and friends, there’s something to be said for discovering the perfect gift in a completely unexpected place.
 Somewhere out there, there is a unique, thoughtful gift for my hardest-to-please relative – it’s on a shelf in a small independent store or holiday market, just waiting to be discovered.
 (PS we love local independent stores, check out the best boutiques in Brooklyn for holiday shopping too!)

 So, while I’m not advocating for ditching online shopping entirely, I do recommend checking out the many holiday markets in NYC.

-And what’s more, not only do New York Christmas markets offer a fantastic, one-stop shop for all of your varied gift needs, but also a cheery, seasonal ambiance that turns shopping from an errand into an adventure.
+And what’s more, not only do New York Christmas markets offer a fantastic, one-stop shop for all of your varied gifting needs, but also a cheery, seasonal ambiance that turns shopping from an errand into an adventure.

 Many markets serve up festive food and drink and some are even located next to the city’s most popular seasonal activities.
 We’ve gathered a list of the city’s best holiday markets in all five boroughs – from the small pop-ups with exclusive indie finds to annual large-scale markets that are an event in their own right.
 We even have indoor markets for shopping during the occasional December snowstorm!

-So let’s put our computers down (for a bit!), throw on our comfiest holiday sweaters, grab a hot mulled cider or two, and jaunt around the best Christmas markets in New York City in December.
+So let’s put our computers down (for a bit!), throw on our comfiest holiday sweaters, grab a hot mulled cider or two, and jaunt around the best Christmas markets during New York City in December.
 It’s a guaranteed way to get into the holiday spirit and maybe pick up a gift for yourself, too!

-Holiday Markets in NYC – MANHATTAN
+Holiday Markets in NYC

 Bryant Park Winter Village